starlinglab/integrity-backend/README.md

 See [config.py](./integritybackend/config.py) for the available variables and some notes about each.
 In development, you can use a local `.env` file setting environment variables.
 See `.env.example` for an example.

 Most importantly, you will need to provide:
 * `C2PATOOL`: A path to a v0.3.0 `c2patool` binary.
 The server should have permissions to execute it, and it should be correctly configured with its keys.
-You can download one from TODO and the repo is [here](https://github.com/contentauth/c2patool).
+You can download one from [here](https://github.com/contentauth/c2patool/releases/tag/v0.3.0) and the repo is [here](https://github.com/contentauth/c2patool).
 * `IMAGES_DIR`: A path to a directory to store images.
 The server will need write access to this directory.
 This will be the persistent storage for the received images with their attestations.
 * `ISCN_SERVER`: The instance of the ISCN server to send registration requests to.
 Typically, this will be `http://localhost:3000` if you are using the sample server at https://github.com/likecoin/iscn-js/tree/master/sample/server in its default configuration.